MetaMask/metamask-docs/snaps/how-to/get-allowlisted.md

     - Try not to say "is a MetaMask Snap" -- users already know this!
 - Snap long description
     - Description of the snap features and how to use them.
 You can use line breaks, lists, and even URLs here.
 You cannot use HTML.
     - If applicable, you should also describe quick steps to onboard and use the Snap.
-For example: "After installing the Snap, visit the companion dapp at https://voyager-snap.linea.build to connect an account and track your Linea Voyage progress."
+For example: `After installing the Snap, visit the companion dapp at https://voyager-snap.linea.build to connect an account and track your Linea Voyage progress.`
 - Link to the public GitHub repo and npm package
     - If your Snap is hosted on a different site, like GitLab, you can link to that instead.
     - Please ensure that you have [correctly published the Snap package itself](../how-to/publish-a-snap.md).